ArtyoZ/KeepLastEntry/README.md

-# KeepLastEntry — KeePass 2.61.1
+# KeepLastEntry — KeePass 2.x plugin

 KeePass plugin that restores the last selected entry when a database is reopened.